Privacy Policy

 4. Who else processes your data

 We use a small set of service providers ("processors" under GDPR) to run Watchpost.
-Each is bound by a written data-processing agreement and only sees what they need to do their part.
+They only receive the data needed to provide their part of the service.

-- Neon — Postgres database hosting.
-EU region (Frankfurt) for users who sign up from the EU.
+- Neon — Postgres database hosting in the region selected for the production project.
 Data processed: everything we store about your account.

-- Railway — API hosting.
-EU region for EU users.
-Data processed: request bodies and logs in transit.
+- Railway — API hosting in the deployment region selected for the service.
+Data processed: request bodies and request metadata in transit.

 - Vercel — web hosting.
 Edge nodes near you; control plane in the US.
 Data processed: session cookies, page requests.